Sell House Fast Service

 SublettingIf a tenant is subletting then this can be a minefield for a property owner wanting to sell.
 Any eviction must start with the mesne tenant and should the landlord accept any direct payments from the subtenants or accept the surrender of the tenancy by the mesne tenant then the subtenants become tenants with full rights.
 In this situation it is important to seek advice.

-If you have a property with sitting tenants that you want to sell but you are not sure where to start, help is at hand
+If you have a property you need to sell with sitting tenants then help is at hand

 When a homeowner is facing a repossession as a result of mortgage arrears it can be a very frightening time and often, it can feel that everything is beyond their control.
 However, repossessions are far from inevitable, even after the process has begun.
 The important thing is to act without delay, cooperate with the lender and seek to find a resolution as fast as possible.